ianfhunter/ianfhunter.github.io/README.md

 ### Share all
 By adding, in the yaml of your file, the key `share: true`, you allow the script to publish the file.
 In fact, the script will read all the files in your vault before selecting the ones meeting the condition.

+By default, the script will delete and rewrite all file with `share: true`.

 ### Share only a file

 The file to be shared does not need to contain `share: true` in its YAML.